ruanodendaal/blog/_posts/2019-08-29-user-manual.md

 ---
 title: My user manual
 description: Let's all be a little more transparent.
-This is my manual—how I work, how to get the best out of me, how I communicate and how I handle feedback.
+This is my manual—how I work, my leadership style, how to get the best out of me, how I communicate and how I handle feedback.
 author: ruan
 image-name: posts/user-manual.jpg
 image-alt: Individual mechanical pieces spread out